koji-project/koji/docs/source/tag_inheritance.rst

    This is not, what you would see in Fedora's koji, because Fedora is not reusing anything from previous releases and is doing mass rebuilds instead, but it could have.
-In such case, we from some reason want only packages from ``linux3-build``, but not anything inherited into it. ``maxdepth`` does exactly this and strips the rest of inheritance chain.
+In this case, we only want packages from ``linux3-build``, but not anything inherited into it.
+   ``maxdepth`` does exactly this and strips the rest of inheritance chain.

 ``intransitive``
     Intransitive inheritance links are as what they say.
 If they are